-The proposal by FHFA fails to serve the families who enjoy the benefits and the ability to live in manufactured home communities.
+The proposal by FHFA fails to serve the families who enjoy the benefits and the ability to live in manufactured homes and manufactured home communities.
 As a manufactured homeowner, I urge FHFA to amend its proposed rule to also consider manufactured home personal property loans as part of the GSEs duty to serve.